JGCarroll/runescape-snap/README.md

 Particularly, exports (such as Mesa debug environmental variables) and parameters for the game client, can be added, for example.

 `echo "export PULSE_LATENCY_MSEC=100" > ~/snap/runescape/current/rs3-user-config`

+Alternatively, users may pass the -h parameter ( E.G, `runescape.rs3 -h` ) to the launch scripts to see common overrides.
+These parameters will be preferred over any conflicting entries in the user-config files.